Osmia cornifrons on an apple blossom. Photo: David Biddinger

 Depending on the location and the surrounding bee population, simply hanging these types of nests out may be sufficient to attract wild bees.
 Where wild mason bee populations are limited, it may be easier to establish a population by acquiring dormant cocoons from another orchard that is already managing mason bees.

 It should be noted: experience has shown that species of mason bees obtained from the western United States may not adjust well to conditions in the Mid-Atlantic region.
+In addition, bringing in bees from out of state may spread pathogens into new populations.
 Only acquire bees from local sources.

 Under favorable conditions, and with an abundance of nest sites, mason bee populations can increase almost tenfold from year to year, but near sprayed orchards, two- to threefold increases are more common.
 Females tend to nest in the same area where they originally emerge in the spring (instead of flying off to seek a new nesting site) when there are 3 to 5 empty nest tubes for each female bee.